 - Fluid samples.
 If you have open genital sores, your doctor may test fluid and samples from the sores to diagnose the type of infection.

 Testing for a disease in someone who doesn't have symptoms is called screening.
 Most of the time, STI screening is not a routine part of health care.
+But when a person's risk for getting an STI changes, screening is suggested.
+The risk level may change when a person is in a new setting with a higher risk, such as a prison or jail.
+Or it can be based on factors such as if a person has a history of STIs.
 Screening is recommended for:

 Women age 21 and older.
 The Pap test screens for changes in the cells of the cervix, including inflammation, precancerous changes and cancer.
 Cervical cancer is often caused by certain strains of HPV.